isgaree/isgaree.github.io/_pages/research.md

 **USC Summer Scholars, Summer 2026**
 Advised by Prof. Andrew Daw and Prof. Vishal Gupta

-I am studying stochastic models of manufacturing flexibility in assembly systems.
-The project examines how emergency production capabilities, such as additive manufacturing, affect inventory dynamics and system performance.
+I am studying stochastic models in assembly systems to understand how storage levels affect system dynamics.
+These theoretical foundations open pathways for future work to evaluate how emergency production capabilities, such as additive manufacturing, alter inventory behavior and system outcomes.

-My current work combines simulation and probabilistic analysis to study steady-state behavior, scaling relationships, and asymptotic phenomena in large systems.
-This project has strengthened my interest in applied probability, stochastic processes, and the ways simulation can guide theoretical investigation.

 ## Stochastic Methods for Bilevel Optimization